The Fascinating Journey of Cauliflorous Cocoa Cultivation

 Three main varieties of cocoa dominate the fields:

-- Forastero: Comprising 85% of global production, this variety is easier to cultivate, yields more beans with high-fat content, and possesses a robust flavor.
+- Forastero: Comprising approximately 85% of global production, this variety is easier to cultivate, yields more beans with higher fat content, and possesses a robust flavor.

-- Criollo: The rarest variety, making up 5% of production, celebrated for its unique flavor profile.
+- Criollo: The rarest variety, making up approximately 5% of production, is celebrated for its unique flavor profile.

 Cocoa Harvesting and Fermentation